Leguan Island: Demographics

-Leguan has an estimated population of 2,500 as of 2018 living in 36 demarcated villages.
+Leguan has an estimated population of 2,500 as of 2018, living in 36 demarcated villages.
 Settlements include Maryville, Le Bagatelle, Richmond Hill and Uniform.
 Villages are supported by the Leguan Neighbourhood Democratic Council.

-The population has declined fairly rapidly during the past decade as residents leave to settle in more urban parts of Guyana or migrate, often to the United States, Canada the United Kingdom or to various Caribbean islands.
-Leguan is primarily a rice farming and cattle rearing community, with roughly 3,000 acres devoted toward rice cultivation, 3,000 for cash crops, and another 2,500 for cattle.
+The population has declined fairly rapidly during the past decade, as residents leave to settle in more urban parts of Guyana or migrate, often to the United States, Canada, the United Kingdom, or to various Caribbean islands.
+Leguan is primarily a rice-farming and cattle-rearing community, with roughly 3,000 acres devoted toward rice cultivation, 3,000 for cash crops, and another 2,500 for cattle.
 Other occupations on the island include government administration, teaching, health care and policing.

 Leguan is of roughly 82% East Indian ancestry and 17% African ancestry.
-The remaining approximately 1% of the population are foreign born Chinese, Canadian, American and English, most of whom are involved in community development work with religious or state organizations.
+The remaining approximately 1% of the population are foreign-born Chinese, Canadian, American and English, most of whom are involved in community development work with religious or state organizations.
 A majority of Leguan residents are Hindu.
-The minority follow Islam, Christianity and the Rastafari movement.
+The minority variously follow Islam, Christianity and the Rastafari movement.
 Leguan is situated in the Essequibo River, next to another island named Wakenaam.
-There are 6 rice factories located on the island; the largest one being Mustapha Pasha Rice Milling Enterprise, Baseeran Pasha Rice Milling Enterprise, Chand's Rice Milling Enterprise, RN Persaud & Company LTd & the Ojha's.
-The primary mode of transportation on Leguan is bicycle, and there is some taxi service but not bus.
-Many people also have motorbikes.
-A small group of people also have cars.
+There are six rice factories located on the island, the largest being Mustapha Pasha Rice Milling Enterprise, Baseeran Pasha Rice Milling Enterprise, Chand's Rice Milling Enterprise, RN Persaud & Company Ltd and the Ojha's.
+The primary mode of transportation on Leguan is by bicycle.
+Many people also have motorbikes, and a small group of people have cars.
+There is some taxi service but no bus.